 2.3.1 MTV in aqueous phase

 To measure liquid velocity, PIV will not be the most appropriate diagnostic as particles will not follow the flow faithfully and will contaminate the liquid-vapor interface.
 While we will still use PIV in a first phase, thanks to simplicity in deploying it, we will focus on using time-resolved MTV here.
 Under support from DOD – Office of Naval Research, we have improved MTV in water in two very significant manner that will enable us to successfully complete this task.
 1- We have identified a series of tracers that can be used in water using traditional PIV (green) lasers (Fort and Bardet, Experiments in Fluids, 2019).
-2- We have improved the spatial resolution of MTV by nearly 2 order of magnitude, we are now able to resolve beamlets less than 30 µm in diameter compared to 1000 µm in figure 1.1 (Fort et al, Experiments in Fluids, 2019).
-2D MTV data are very small scale are illustrated on figure 2.5.
+2- We have improved the spatial resolution of MTV by nearly 2 order of magnitude, we are now able to resolve beamlets less than 30 µm in diameter compared to 1000 µm in Figure 1.1 (Fort et al, Experiments in Fluids, 2019).
+2D MTV data are very small scale are illustrated on Figure 2.5.
 We are also in the process of upgrading our pulse burst laser to generate long pulses (100 ns).
 Based on a simple analytical model (Fort and Bardet, Optics Express, 2019), we will be able to significantly increase our signal to noise ratio from the process.